paula1284/CompAssignmentsS23/reactlab/lab.md

 # Actual React

 I'm up at 3 am and have to get up at 7:30.
 Sad reacts only.

+## What's going on here

+The point of entry here is `index.js`.
+If we look inside, we see that it does some setup and then calls `App`, which is imported from `App.tsx`. `App.tsx` then has a Router that displays an appropriate component given the url, which is discussed in a little bit.

+Head to `localhost:3000`.
+You see `i am the main page now`, which corresponds to the text in the `MainPage` component we just talked about.
+Why is this one being displayed?
+Because of the Router.

 ## Components

 Glorified HTML.
 They are essentially HTML elements that are equipped with Javascript.
 A basic one is the current `MainPage` component: